beeware/toga/docs/reference/api/resources/validators.rst

 A list of validators can then be provided to any widget that performs validation, such as the :class:`~toga.widgets.textinput.TextInput` widget.
-In the following example, A ``TextInput`` will validate that the user has entered text that starts with "hello", and has provide at least 10 characters of input:
+In the following example, a ``TextInput`` will validate that the user has entered text that starts with "hello", and has provided at least 10 characters of input:

 .. code-block:: python